l-urk/L_System/README.md

 this will most commonly be (assumingly) be 11122.
 This will bring up a window and you will either have a chat server, an sh-chat server, a program shell, reverse shell, or plain text field once connected to your desired server.
+# Hammer
+Hammer is a ddos tool that requires python to run.
+Usage is self explanitory.
+It will flood the port on target ip address and port until server is down or the attack fails.